blackgolfer/sphinx_typo3_theme_test/README.md

 - t3docs documentation
 - basic latex typesetting abilities
 - basic tikz graphic abilities
-- basic diagrams with graphviz
+- basic diagrams with graphviz (this could be opitonal)
 - basic diagrams with plantuml

-This a testing project for the above functions, along with the development of two building schemes: the sphinx-build scheme and the t3docs build scheme.
+This is a testing project for the above functions, along with the development of two building schemes: the sphinx-build scheme and the t3docs build scheme.
+The testing for t3docs are mostly from https://github.com/TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/.

 To build the documents using `sphinx-build`:
 ```shell